 - Shop online through the Rapid Rewards Shopping Partners portal: Rack up points and savings on online purchases at more than 800 stores through this portal.

-- Buy gas at participating Marathon gas stations: Earn 1 Rapid Rewards point and a 5 cent discount per gallon of gas you purchase.
+- Buy gas at participating Marathon gas stations: Earn one Rapid Rewards point and a five-cent discount per gallon of gas you purchase.

 - Pay your electric bill in certain states: If you live in Illinois, Maryland, Massachusetts, New Jersey, Pennsylvania, or Texas, you may be able to earn a sign-up bonus and ongoing points by paying your Reliant Energy or NRG Energy bill.

 - Purchase a medical emergency assistance plan: Earn 1,200 Rapid Rewards points for each year that you’re enrolled in a plan through Emergency Assistance Plus.

 - Sign up for opinion panels and surveys: You can earn points through a couple different programs that ask for your opinions.

 No. Your Rapid Rewards points will never expire.